 I find it amusing and odd both that people seek enlightenment as a form of transformation.
 Most personal transformation processes require a person to build up the potential to become something else.
 Enlightenment is based upon exactly the opposite process.
 To become enlightened is releasing your potential from one state of awareness into another.

 This is one reason why seekers can spend decades, even an entire lifetime, trying to find their enlightenment: they are using the wrong approach *** of seeking *** .
 Literally, enlightenment is an instantaneous process, of simply releasing oneself.
 Anyone proud about how long they have been seeking enlightenment has totally missed the boat.
 In fact, there is no boat at all to miss in the enlightenment process.

 Enlightenment already happened!
 (Buddha, Jesus, Martin Luther King, etc.)

 - Enlightenment is happening now!
 (You, right now merging into total truth)

-- Enlightenment never happen nor will happen.
-(It’s a human folly.)
+- Enlightenment never happens nor will happen.
+(It’s human folly.)

 - Enlightenment is about to happen!
 (Any day now!)

 - Enlightenment will happen in the future. ( Once all people truly embrace love.)